dlangis/TDECat/README.md

 #-----------------------------------------------------------------------------------------------------------------------#

-This is a supplementary repository for the Tidal Disruption Event (TDE) catalogue (TDECat hereafter) presented in Langis et al. 2025 (in review).
+This is a supplementary repository for the Tidal Disruption Event (TDE) catalogue (TDECat hereafter) presented in Langis et al. 2026.
 We have collected publicly available multi-wavelength photometry and optical spectroscopy.
 TDECat can either be accessed by the different sections (read below for more details) or by the app (App section).
 Below we outline the structure of this repository, as well as a give quick overview of each section.